 I recommend a three step approach to maximizing the value of networking events.
 The first step is to identify worthy networking opportunities, starting with the organizations you identified earlier it his article.
 Create a calendar of events and have the discipline to attend those events rather than look for ways to avoid the sometimes painful experiences.
 The second critical step is to maximize your time while at the event.
 Wallflowers don’t get ahead.
 Be proactive, strategic and leave your ego (and insecurities) at the door.
 For introverts, consider bringing a “wing person” so you know at least one person at the event.
 Come up with an opening line that works for you.
 I like “It’s a pleasure to meet you.
 What’s your story?” as I’ve learned never to assume someone is happily employed or unhappily unemployed.

 Don’t forget to ask for contact information (business card, email address, cell number or even social media profile) so you can follow up.
+Importantly, make sure you bring business cards.
+For bonus points, invest in a slick business card holder to make a big first impression.
 Last but not least, take the time to follow up with new contacts.
 Don’t assume they will follow up with you, regardless of what they may say in the moment.
 Bonus tip: help them remember you with a reference to your conversation, or memorable personal attribute (hair, clothing, whatever your signature element might be).
 When following up, make sure to do it within 24 hours, as people forget quickly and the greatest impact is based on immediacy, especially if they’ve offered to help you.

 I’ve written and spoken extensively on networking over the years.
 Below are a few resources to read, watch or listen to in order to enhance the size and value of your network:

 - Webinar: Networking tips from a Professional

 - Podcast: The 5 Best Business Lessons from 25 Years of Entrepreneur Experience